Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 Hookdeck key features

-• JavaScript processing: You can perform arbitrary transformations on events in Hookdeck through your own JavaScript code that runs on the Hookdeck platform.
+- JavaScript processing: You can perform arbitrary transformations and enrichment on events in Hookdeck through your own JavaScript code that runs on the Hookdeck platform.

-• Built-in observability: While EventBridge integrates tightly with Amazon Cloudfront, Hookdeck provides end-to-end observability of your event-driven architecture all from within the same interface as where you manage the pipelines themselves.
+- Built-in observability: While EventBridge integrates tightly with Amazon CloudWatch, Hookdeck provides end-to-end observability of your event-driven architecture all from within the same interface as where you manage the pipelines themselves.

 How does Hookdeck shape up against Amazon EventBridge?